inf24dw2g34/MovieCritic-API/doc/description.md

 ## Introduction

 MovieCritic API is a RESTful web service designed to manage and share movie reviews.
-It enables users to authenticate, review movies, like their favorites, and manage movie-related data in a secure and structured way.
+It enables users to authenticate, review movies, like their favorites, and manage movie-related data.

 ## What Does the API Offer?